Eagle Airways: Air New Zealand's 19-seat operator

 A fleet upgrade beginning in 2001 saw the wholesale adoption of the Beechcraft 1900D Airliner 19-seat aircraft of which 16 were ordered.
 ZK-EAP (MSN: UE-439) was the last 1900-series aircraft to be produced by Raytheon, closing the production line in October 2002.

 In 2006, route development and an increased air travel market saw the need for a 17th aircraft, and in 2007 ZK-EAQ became operational as the 17th Beech 1900D for Eagle.
-Wanaka was added to the network as a result.
+Wānaka was added to the network as a result.

 On 22 July 2008, Eagle Airways welcomed its 18th 1900D, creating more depth to the airline's fleet.
 Eagle pioneered new routes with the additional aircraft, with flights between Masterton and Auckland commencing in February 2009; and service between Christchurch and Westport, launched in July 2009.
 Due to the continuing downturn in passenger levels, parent company Air New Zealand ceased Eagle's expansion plans.
 In January 2009, a 19th aircraft due to arrive towards the end of that year was announced.
 This aircraft was to allow a lesser reliance on charter aircraft used on some of the new pioneer routes, while allowing a 'branded' Air New Zealand aircraft to promote the airline.

 Tough times

-New routes, such as Christchurch – Te Anau, and Hokitika – Wellington were mooted for the airline's continued expansion plans, however the economic downturn of the global financial crisis had an effect on air travel around New Zealand.
+New routes, such as Christchurch – Te Anau, and Hokitika – Wellington were mooted for the airline's continued expansion plans, however the 2008 financial crisis had an effect on air travel around New Zealand.
 Some of the lesser-performing routes were placed under review.
 The Oamaru – Christchurch route and the Westport - Christchurch route was suspended as a result in late 2009.
-While low numbers on the Wanaka – Christchurch route resulted in services ending in January 2013.
+While low numbers on the Wānaka – Christchurch route resulted in services ending in January 2013.
 The Masterton - Auckland route was suspended in late 2013 while the Wellington to Wanganui route was also discontinued in January 2014, both routes were uneconomic for the airline.

 Another pioneering route originally proposed for Eagle was Auckland – Paraparaumu, however parent company Air New Zealand handed this over to fellow subsidiary Air Nelson, as its larger aircraft were soon found to be best suited for this new service.